sujay723/AICTE_Internship/README.md

 In this project, we:

-Collected and preprocessed real-world water quality datasets Used supervised machine learning for multi-target regression Built a pipeline using MultiOutputRegressor with RandomForestRegressor Evaluated the model using appropriate regression metrics
+1.Collected and preprocessed real-world water quality datasets 2.Used supervised machine learning for multi-target regression 3.Built a pipeline using MultiOutputRegressor with RandomForestRegressor 4.Evaluated the model using appropriate regression metrics

 # Technologies Used
-Python 3.12
+1.Python 3.12
-Pandas, NumPy – Data handling
+2.Pandas, NumPy – Data handling
-Scikit-learn – Machine learning model and evaluation Matplotlib, Seaborn – Data visualization
+3.Scikit-learn – Machine learning model and evaluation 4.Matplotlib, Seaborn – Data visualization
-Jupyter Notebook – Interactive experimentation
+5.Jupyter Notebook – Interactive experimentation

 # Predicted Water Quality Parameters
 The model predicts multiple water quality parameters such as:
-NH4
+1.NH4
-BOD5 (BSK5)
+2.BOD5 (BSK5)
-Colloids
+3.Colloids
-O2, NO3, NO2, SO4, PO4 and
+4.O2, NO3, NO2, SO4, PO4 and
-CL
+5.CL
 # Model Performance
 The model was evaluated using:
-R² Score
+1.R² Score
-Mean Squared Error (MSE)
+2.Mean Squared Error (MSE)
-Performance was acceptable across all parameters
+3.Performance was acceptable across all parameters

 # Internship Details
 Internship Type: AICTE Virtual Internship - Edunet Foundation